 What professional associations should I join?

-Many associations and programs are in place to assist veterans with establishing a career.
+Many associations and programs are in place to assist veterans in establishing a career.
 We recommend reviewing the resource, How to Pick A Military or Veteran Association, on Military.com as you consider the organizations that may be a good fit for you.
 Examples include:

 - Troops to Teachers